Here are three crucial facts in the debate over digital media. Image: REUTERS/Kacper Pempel

 Digital media platforms have matched small content creators with vast audiences, helping them achieve unprecedented levels of exposure.
 Pichai rightly celebrated this when he said “there are artists […] who now have their audience globally.”
 However, when business incentives for content creators are totally aligned with those of the platform on which the content hosted, the result can be anti-competitive behaviour or harmful content.

 Dominant platforms who effectively monopolize exclusive premium content may also threaten otherwise viable alternative platforms.
 The data these platforms collect can be used to nurture personalized, innovative, more meaningful and compelling content.
-Indeed, the network effect of audiences converging on digital media platforms has helped propagate a robust content ecosystem, leading to better and more interesting content than ever before.
+Indeed, the network effect of audiences converging on digital media platforms has helped propagate a robust content ecosystem, leading to better and more interesting SEO content than ever before.
 But these walled gardens can eventually create captive audiences with no alternatives.

 At the Annual Meeting, World Economic Forum Chairman Klaus Schwab asked Pichai a question that applies to any digital media platform: “Should digital platforms be able to unilaterally decide what content is acceptable?”